renvrant/formcontrol-freaks/chapter.md

-We can structure the store however we want, but since we know that real applications evolve, we will define things using TypeScript interfaces rather than relying on specific concrete classes, since that will make it easier to swap things in and out for testing later on.
+We can structure the store however we want, but since we know that real applications evolve, we will define things using TypeScript interfaces rather than relying on specific concrete classes.
+That will make it easier to swap things in and out for testing later on.
+(It also encourages us to avoid using `this`, which in turn encourages us to think more functionally.)

 ```ts
 export interface IForm {